1jour1vin

 Wine rated (2020 guide) 15/20 (Good wine)

-A red wine with good concentration, but lacking structure on the palate.
-It benefits from being decanted.
-It is a wine with character, straightforward, but unfortunately lacking in grace.
+A red wine with good body, though it lacks structure on the palate.
+It would benefit from being decanted.
+It’s a wine with a distinct character, straightforward as can be, though unfortunately lacking in finesse.

 About the estate: